5 reasons to be hopeful about the climate – DW – 12/19/2023

 At the same time, the supply of renewable power is becoming increasingly decentralized, improving energy access for many private households.
 Investments in renewables are now five times greater than in fossil fuels.

-While gaps in the deployment of wind, heat pumps and electrolyzers used to create hydrogen fuel still exist, the report stated "a paradigm shift on multiple levels towards renewable energy has started that cannot be reversed."
+While gaps in the deployment of wind, heat pumps and electrolyzers used to create hydrogen fuel still exist, the report stated that a "paradigm shift on multiple levels towards renewable energy has started that cannot be reversed."

 Electrification of transport and heating